 Docker (and other container technologies) are naturally suited to polygot engineering teams.
 Docker provides a way to standardize development workflows and deployments.
 This also increases development and production parity.

 Let’s circle back to some concrete things you can and should be using Docker for.
 It’s easy to get started with Docker in your development environment.
 Naturally, different projects require different stores and even different versions between projects.
 This problem is easily solved with Docker containers.
 Simply start a container for, say, MySQL version 5.x for project A, and version 6.x for project B. Docker Compose makes this easy enough.
 You can also start containerizing your development process and even CI servers.
 Containerizing your development process has a few benefits.
 First up, the setup is tech stack independent apart from Docker (or any other tooling involved).
-Second, your setup is already moving towards infrastructure as code since all dependencies are listed in the
+Second, your setup is already moving towards infrastructure as code since all dependencies are listed.